-This week we'll revisit a class we saw way back in Lab 4: Card, representing playing cards.
+This week we'll take a brief break from the Set library and revisit a class we saw way back in Lab 4: Card, representing playing cards.
 At the time, we were more focused on learning how pointers work, but today we'll use the class to practice operator overloading and some related ideas.

-To start, copy the files from /home/shared/162-1/lab9/ into your working directory for this lab.
+To start, copy the files from /home/shared/162/lab10/ into your working directory for this lab.
 Look at the files; they are similar to the ones from Lab 4 but I've updated a few things.
 Start writing a readme file and describe what's in the directory according to our usual readme format.
 Read each file and write down questions about anything you're not sure about.